Kings College London 2006-2009; UCL 2009-2010; University of Oxford 2012-2016

 BSc (Biomedical Science), MSc (Cognitive Neuroscience), PhD (Neuroscience)

 Postdoctoral research scientist

 University of Oxford

-Favourite thing to do in science: Looking at my participants brain scans for the first time, each brain is unique and you never know what you might see!
+Favourite thing to do in research: Looking at my participants brain scans for the first time, each brain is unique and you never know what you might see!

 I love an adventure, whether its climbing a mountain or trying new foods you can definitely count me in!